Massachusetts Recruits 1,000 'Contact Tracers' To Battle COVID-19

 "Yesterday, we probably did not have the tools," he says.
 "Whether we'll have the tools tomorrow remains to be seen."

 And then there's the question of how to keep people who test positive isolated so that they don't transmit the coronavirus.
-Some people will have enough space at home to stay relatively isolated from other members of their household.
+Some people will have enough space at home to stay relatively isolated from other members of their household until at least a couple days after their symptoms resolve and they test negative for the virus.
 But many others — those who share bathrooms, kitchens and bedrooms, or who live with someone at increased risk for a severe case of COVID-19 — will be given some other options.

 The Baker administration, which says it plans to spend $44 million on the contact-tracing project, is looking at setting up isolation units in dormitories and hotels.
 People in isolation will need food delivery, possibly child care, and lots of additional help so that they don't interact with others and spread the virus.